-Those taking a trip to Keserwan have the chance to linger a little longer in the stunning area, with a cosy stay at Beit Trad in Kfour village.
-We sat down with owner Sarah Trad to learn more about what the charming guest house has to offer.
+Those taking a trip to Keserwan have the chance to linger a little longer in the stunning area, with a cozy stay at Beit Trad in Kfour village.
+We sat down with owner Sarah Trad to learn more about what the charming guesthouse has to offer.

 How did Beit Trad start?

 Beit Trad is a unique mix of traditional architecture, family tradition and high-end hotel services.
-My father bought the house in the beginning of the ‘80s, and for 30 years it was our summer house.
+My father bought the house in the early 1980s, and for 30 years it was our summer house.
 It was continuously filled with family and friends, dinners and parties.

 What activities and facilities are available at Beit Trad?